vessap/vessap/README.md

 1. A utility library for the Deep Learning part of the work in KERAS including

 	a.
-The complete dvn library including all networks and utilities
+The complete deep learning library including all networks and utilities

 	b.
 Detailed descriptions how to setup this framework (Readme.md).